MicrosoftDocs/customer-voice/fp-docs/plan-survey.md

 -   How long do you want the survey to be?
 Keep in mind that longer surveys tend to have higher abandon rates.
 A good rule of thumb is to keep surveys shorter than five minutes, or no longer than 10 questions (depending on the type of questions you ask).

--   How many mandatory questions are to be included in the survey?
+-   How many mandatory questions will you include in the survey?
 We recommend that you ask as few mandatory questions as possible.

 -   How do you want to distribute your survey?
 For example, do you want to distribute it through individual email, QR code, or do you want to automate?